abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 ## Limitation
   - Can't be used multiply in one-liner shell CLI separated by Bash command terminator `;`, only first invocation can work
   - Can't be used as alias
-  - Default setting globstar is off must not be screwed by `shopt -s globstar` as it'd cause inefficiency in `**` wildcard path search.
-Otherwise it's completely fine invoking it
+  - Default setting globstar is off must not be changed by `shopt -s globstar` as it'd cause inefficiency in `**` wildcard path search of which otherwise search pattern invocation is completely fine

 Simply type:
 $ l